 Drill holes through the side frames and attach the mounting brackets.
-Note, both mounting brackets are designed to permit truck frame flex without imposing stress on pump extensions.
+Note, one mounting bracket is designed to permit truck frame flex without imposing stress on pump extensions.
 The bracket must be free to pivot as seen in drawing DGM1302.
-Choose one side of the frame or the other for the location of the pivot, the opposite must be rigidly secured with (2) 5/8" fasteners.